 There are three main types:

-1. Glandular or mucosal ulcers occur in the lower part of the stomach and are associated with stress.
+1. Glandular or mucosal ulcers that occur in the lower part of the stomach and are typically associated with stress.

-2. Squamous ulcers occur on the upper part of the stomach and are mainly due to acid splash, such as working a horse on an empty stomach.
+2. Squamous ulcers that occur on the upper part of the stomach and are mainly due to acid splash, more common in working horses.

-If a horse has been diagnosed or is thought to have ulcers, we would recommend addressing underlying causes and applying the following management practices:
+If a horse has been diagnosed with ulcers or is showing signs of digestive discomfort, we would recommend addressing potential underlying causes and applying the following management practices: